medelae/AquariumVisualizer/README.md

 ![akagi1](https://user-images.githubusercontent.com/80881875/113247044-2f32d480-9288-11eb-8848-43f66b92b417.png)

-Future Goals / Projects:
+Future To-Do:
 - I want to make this into an actual screensaver!
-Probably in an object-oriented language with GIF support .
+Probably in an object-oriented language.
+- Might add in some customization options, e.g. changing the background to a swimming pool.

 ![image](https://user-images.githubusercontent.com/80881875/113245316-b1b99500-9284-11eb-99b4-ae55a469a162.png)